lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/5-spot-instances.md

 When we create our spot instances, we're creating a spot request including:
 - maximum price
 - launch specifications (AMI)
-- request type: can either be one-time or persistent
+- request type:

-If request type is **persistent**, you have to say when the request is valid from and when it's valid to.
+  - **persistent**: you have to say when the request is valid from and when it's valid to

-With the request type as **one-time**, as soon as the spot price goes above our maximum price, instances will all be stopped or terminated depending on what you configure.
+  - **one-time**: instances will be stopped or terminated depending on what you configure as soon as the spot price goes above our maximum price

 ## Terminate spot instances